Isabel-quesada/motif-mark/README.md

   * motifs file (text)
 * output:
   * png (visualization of the features)
   * single_line.fasta (this is a fasta file that is generated and utilized in the python script.
-Each record is two lines (header/seq))
+Each record is two lines (header and seq))